bazqux/bazqux-api/README.md

 marking items read/unread, starring, tagging, adding/removing/renaming of subscriptions, folders and tags, custom subscriptions ordering -- everything is supported.

-API implementation is tested and works with [Mr.Reader](http://mrreaderblog.curioustimes.de/post/52060909928/supported-google-reader-alternatives-part-two), Feeddler, hacked versions of Reeder for Mac and NetNewsWire for Mac.
-So there is a high probability it will work in your Reader App without any crutches.

 NB: Starred items, tagging and custom subscriptions ordering are not yet available in BazQux Reader web interface